dineshds/stockportfolio/README.md

 -------
 The purpose of this application is to track the performance of a person's stock portfolio.

-How does it work:

-Input:
+It has the following pages

+1. Main Dashboard:
+It shows the following
+-Current Portfolio Value
+-Net Profit/Loss
+-Graph of portfolio value over an adjustable timeframe, 1d, 1w, 1m, 6m, 1y, 3y, 5y, max
+-List of all stocks with portfolio value

+3. Stock Page
+It shows the following
+-Current Portfolio
+-Graph of stock price over an adjustable timeframe -Net Profit/Loss

+4. Register / Login Page

+5. User Profile Page
+It has the following
+Name
+Email
+Change Password

+6. Stock Details Entry Page
-It allows a person to enter their stock portfolio -Stock Symbol
+It allows users to enter the following in table which is easy to input multiple values -Stock Symbol
 -Purchase Date
 -Quantity
 -Total Purchase price (if quanity is not known)

-Dashboard:
-It shows the following
--Current Portfolio Value
--Graph of portfolio value over an adjustable timeframe, 1d, 1w, 1m, 6m, 1y, 3y, 5y, max
--Graph of induvidual stock

-Which API to use to get stock data